halstonblim/ai-job-search/README.md

 ## Example

-Using the example `resume.txt` and `preferences.txt` files provided in `example/`, there are three ways to run the pipeline:
+Here are three ways to run the pipeline with the example files `example/resume.txt` and `example/preferences.txt`:

 1. Run the full search + screen pipeline and save results.
 Specifying `--top-n` means only up to `--top-n` URLs are sent through the job screening.